fe80Grau/ytdlp2STRM/README.md

 > cd /etc/cron.d && sudo echo "0 */2 * * * root cd /opt/ytdlp2STRM && /usr/bin/python3 /opt/ytdlp2STRM/cli.py --media youtube --params bridge" > ytdlp2STRM_youtube_bridge
 > ```

 * After that you can see all channels folders under /media/Youtube and strm files inside them.
-If you are using Jellyfin/Emby, add /media/Youtube and /media/Twitch as folder in Library and enjoy it!
+If you are using Jellyfin/Emby, add /media/Youtube, /media/Twitch and /media/Crunchyroll as folder in Library and enjoy it!

+## Twitch

-* [TWITCH] Example cron.d file to create strm files in **direct mode** from channel_list every 10 minutes (duration info, no download/disk usage, fast first loading, no cpu usage, redirect to direct twitch url with video/audio merged, faster mode)
+* Example cron.d file to create strm files in **direct mode** from channel_list every 10 minutes (duration info, no download/disk usage, fast first loading, no cpu usage, redirect to direct twitch url with video/audio merged, faster mode)
 * If a live video is on air the !000-live-revenant.strm will be created.
 Any way the script will download strm for each video in /videos channel tab.
 See plugins/twitch/config.json videos limits and daterange values.
 * SponsorBlock not works on redirect mode, Twitch only works over direct mode at the moment.
 > ``` console
 > cd /etc/cron.d && sudo echo "*/10 * * * * root cd /opt/ytdlp2STRM && /usr/bin/python3 /opt/ytdlp2STRM/cli.py --media twitch --params direct" > ytdlp2STRM_twitch_direct
+> ```

+## Crunchyroll

+* Example cron.d file to create strm files in **direct mode** from channel_list every 4 hours (duration info, no download/disk usage, fast first loading, no cpu usage, redirect to direct twitch url with video/audio merged, faster mode)
+* Requieres a cookie file from Premium user login (you can extract the cookie file from Crunchyroll with browser extension like https://chrome.google.com/webstore/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc)
+* I'm using a filter language *your crunchyroll_audio_language config value* and extractor crunchyrollbeta:hardsub=*your crunchyroll_subtitle_language config value* to get a version with one language and subs embedded
+> ``` console
+> cd /etc/cron.d && sudo echo "0 */4 * * * root cd /opt/ytdlp2STRM && /usr/bin/python3 /opt/ytdlp2STRM/cli.py --media crunchyroll --params direct" > ytdlp2STRM_crunchyroll_direct
 > ```

 ## main.py